Git-on-my-level/robocode-bench/SPEC.md

 ### 9.4 Final Bot Score

-The final score for a bot (one model attempt) MUST be:
+The final score for a bot (one model variant) MUST be:

 ```text
 BotScore = w_bps * BPS + w_fps * FPS + w_srs * SRS